slcassidy/HW13-ELK-Stack/README.md

 - metricbeat playbook

 These Beats allow us to collect the following information from each machine:
 - *<ins>Filebeats<ins>* collects system/event logs from the webservers.
 The is forwarded to the Elasticsearch/Logstash and Kibana provides the visualization.
-Example shown below shows the log events that occured on Aug 9th with all the details related from the webservers
+Example shown below shows the log events that occured on Aug 9th with all the details related from the webservers.

 ![Kibana Filebeat](Linux/Filebeat-syslog.png)

 - *<ins>Metricbeat</ins>* collects metrics from the ooperating system and from servicese running on the server.
 The data is forwarded on to the Elasticsearch/Logstash and Kibana provides the visualization.
 Example as shown in the image below the metrics are showing the % of Memory and CPU being utiliized.

 ![Kibana Metricbeat](Linux/Metricbeat-ecs.png)
 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: